auto-optimization/iraceplot/DEVEL-README.md

 TODO: See useful release steps here: https://github.com/tidyverse/ggplot2/issues/4965

-1. git status # make sure you are up to date and clean
+git status # make sure you are up to date and clean

-2. make check # passes
+make check # passes

-3. make releasecheck
+make releasecheck

-4. make examples # Takes a few hours.
-Inspect the examples in the vignette.

-5. make revdepcheck # Takes a few hours

-6. make releasebuild # Inspect the output for strange files!
+make releasebuild # Inspect the output for strange files!

-7. make closeversion
+make closeversion

-8. Update `cran-comments.md`
+Update `cran-comments.md`

-9. make submit
+make submit

-11.a IF the package requires further changes:
+a IF the package requires further changes:

   * Make the changes.

   * Repeat the whole RELEASE process above without bumping the version number.

-11.b IF the package is released in CRAN:
+b IF the package is released in CRAN:

   * Bump the version number in DESCRIPTION and NEWS.md.